-Mineral Magic Tea - 1.75 oz
+Mineral Magic Tea (1.75 oz) - Organic

 Milky Oats (Avena sativa): The dried tops of unripe oats in the "milky" stage.
 Known as food for the nervous system, Milky Oat tops are powerful allies for protecting and restoring damaged neurons, soothing frazzled nerves, and supporting convalescence.
-Milky Oats are also deeply nutritive and rich in minerals such as calcium, magnesium, potassium and several trace minerals.
+Milky Oats are also deeply nutritive and rich in minerals such as calcium, magnesium, potassium, and several trace minerals.

 Red Raspberry Leaf (Rubus idaeus): Ripening red raspberries midst thorny brambles is a true sign of high summer here in the Northeast.
 Not only is this summer ephemeral's fruit impossibly delicious, but the leaves are traditionally sought for their nutritive properties.
 The leaves of young raspberry canes are jam-packed with minerals, like calcium and magnesium, and excellent for tonifying the skin and tissues.